Elementary coordinatization of finitely generated nilpotent groups: Bilinearization of nilpotent groups

-The two constructions introduced above can be easily generalized to an arbitrary set $C$ of central series of the group $B$ and an arbitrary set $L$ of homomorphisms between the quotients of series associated with $C$.
+The two constructions introduced above can be easily generalized to an arbitrary set $C$ of central series of the group $G$ and an arbitrary set $L$ of canonical homomorphisms between the quotients of series associated with $C$.
 In fact, let $S_R$ be the bundle of mappings corresponding to the series $(R)$ from $C$.
 Let $S_C=\bigcup_{R\in C}S_R$ and $F_C$ be the corresponding bilinear mapping.
 Denote by $PL_C\leq P_C$ the largest subring (with respect to inclusion) such that all homomorphisms from $L$ are $PL_{C}$-linear.
-The ring $PL_C$ is a convenient tool because it allows one to pass freely in reasoning from one series to another (in $C$), to refine one series by means of another and so on. \begin{prop}Let $G$ be finitely generated nilpotent $A$-group over a Noetherian ring $A$, $C$ be an arbitrary set of central $A$-series of $G$ and $L$ an arbitrary set of homomorphisms between quotients of series associated with $C$.
-Then $PL_C$ is a finite dimensional commutative associative $A$-algebra with a unit.\end{prop} \begin{proof}According to the construction (see Subsection~\ref{bilin}) $PL_C$ is an $A$-subalgebra of the algebra of $A$-endomorphisms $End_{A}(G/V_C)$ of the $A$-module $G/V_{\mathfrak{C}}$.
-According to the construction $V_C\geq G'$ and according to the condition $G/G'$ is a finitely generated $A$-group.
-Consequently the $A$-module $G/V_C$ is finitely generated so is the $A$-module $End_A(G/V_C)$.
+The ring $PL_C$ is a convenient tool because it allows one to pass freely in reasoning from one series to another (in $C$), specially when refining a series by means of another one is required. \begin{prop} Let $G$ be finitely generated nilpotent $A$-group over a Noetherian binomial domain $A$.
+Let $C$ be an arbitrary set of central $A$-series of $G$ and $L$ an arbitrary subset of canonical homomorphisms between quotients of series associated with $C$.
+Then $PL_C$ is a finite dimensional commutative associative $A$-algebra with a unit.\end{prop} \begin{proof}By construction (see Section~\ref{bilin}) $PL_C$ is an $A$-subalgebra of the algebra of $A$-endomorphisms $End_{A}(G/V_C)$ of the $A$-module $G/V_{C}$.
+According to the construction $V_C\geq G'$ and $G/G'$ is a finitely generated $A$-group by hypothesis.
+Consequently the $A$-module $G/V_C$ is finitely generated, so is the $A$-module $End_A(G/V_C)$.
 Moreover this module is Noetherian since $A$ is a Noetherian ring.
 Hence $PL_C$ is a finitely generated $A$-module.

 \end{proof}